aleclabs-classroom/AzureAIFoundry/README.md

 9. Establish a git repo
     1. https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup

-use `pip freeze | xargs pip uninstall -y` to clean environment
+use `pip freeze | xargs pip uninstall -y` to clean environment--seems to fail with network dependencies use `pip freeze > requirements.txt` and/or `conda env export > environments.yml` to backup the environment